dogeggo/BananaWRT/README.md

 ## Features

 - Optimized support for **Banana Pi R3 Mini** hardware.
-- Compatibility with the **Fibocom FM350** modem.
+- Support for the **Fibocom FM350** modem using mrhaav add-ons, such as (luci-proto-atc, atc-fib-fm350_gl)
-- LPAC integration for advanced eSIM management.
+- Custom LPAC add-on for advanced eSIM management (lpac).
-- Optimized support of 4IceG addons like (luci-app-3ginfo, modemband, etc).
+- Optimized support of 4IceG add-ons, such as (luci-app-3ginfo, modemband, etc).
 - Automated builds using GitHub Actions.
 - Based on the stable and feature-rich **ImmortalWRT** distribution.